 - Has their gambling caused them to lose interest in other hobbies and family activities?

-- Have they become violent or abusive towards family or friends as a result of losing money while gambling?
+- Have they become violent or abusive towards family or friends or become withdrawn or depressed as a result of losing money while gambling?

 - Are you concerned that someone under the age of 18 has begun gambling?